 All testimonies are collected anonymously, ensuring that no identifying information or photographs are used.
 Informed consent is obtained prior to interviews, allowing respondents to understand how their testimonies will be used and to decide if they wish to participate.
 This process mitigates the risk of re-traumatization and empowers individuals, ensuring they feel a sense of agency and control as active participants in the reporting process.

-The interviewers are trained to recognize and validate the emotional reactions of respondents, fostering an environment where individuals can safely share their experiences, minimizing the risk of re-traumatization.
-This supportive approach encourages individuals to recount their experiences with the hope that their stories will contribute to a broader movement for justice and accountability in the treatment of people on the move.
+The interviewers are trained to recognize and validate the emotional reactions of respondents, fostering an environment where individuals can safely share their experiences.
+This supportive approach encourages individuals to recount their experiences with the hope that their stories will contribute to a broader movement for justice and accountability.

 Join and Lend a Hand!

-The involvement of activists, researchers, journalists, and individuals interested in remote advocacy, field research, or awareness campaigns can make a significant difference.
-If you are interested in contributing or want more information about the project, please reach out to us at info@bloodyborders.org
+Activists, researchers, journalists, and anyone interested in remote advocacy, field research, or awareness campaigns can reach out at info@bloodyborders.org